kadras-io/package-for-cert-manager/docs/observability.md

 # Configuring Observability

-Monitor and observe the operation of Cert Manager using metrics.
+Monitor and observe the operation of cert-manager using metrics.

 ## Metrics

-The Cert Manager controller produces Prometheus metrics by default.
-This package comes pre-configured with the necessary annotations to let Prometheus scrape metrics automatically from the Cert Manager controller.
+The cert-manager controller produces Prometheus metrics by default.
+This package comes pre-configured with the necessary annotations to let Prometheus scrape metrics automatically from the cert-manager controller.

-For more information, check the Cert Manager documentation for [metrics](https://cert-manager.io/docs/usage/prometheus-metrics).
+For more information, check the cert-manager documentation for [metrics](https://cert-manager.io/docs/usage/prometheus-metrics).

 ## Dashboards